MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 *Scale*

 Keep a proper asset inventory system, that captures and preserves security artifacts and the output of threat model reviews.
-This lets you evaluate them for patterns, and make intelligent decisions on how to refine the product security program on a regular basis.
+This lets you evaluate them for patterns, and make intelligent decisions on how to refine the product security program regularly.
 Ideally, you can combine requirements-phase security questionnaires, threat modeling results, security assessment results, and results from automated tools to automate a viewpoint of relative risk of a given product (ideally as a "dashboard"), and this can be translated into what security teams should focus on to maximize return on threat modeling investment.

 ## 2.2 Automated testing

 **Summary**

 Automated tests are an important way to ensure the quality and safety of your code.
-They are an integral piece in supporting other areas mentioned in this document, such as Threat Modeling.
+They're an integral piece in supporting other areas mentioned in this document, such as Threat Modeling.
 When paired with other secure coding practices, they help to protect against bugs and vulnerabilities being introduced into the codebase.

 **Key attributes**

 Tests should be reliable, consistent, and isolated.
 These tests should cover as much of the code as possible.
-All new features and bug fixes should be accompanied by corresponding tests to ensure the long-term security and reliability of the code when possible.
+All new features and bug fixes should have corresponding tests to ensure the long-term security and reliability of the code when possible.
 The best way to ensure automated tests are run and cover all areas is to have them running in as many environments as possible:

 - The first place they should run is on the machine that is making the changes.
 This is most easily done within the IDE that is being used for editing, or as a script on the command line as the developer makes the changes.
 - The next place they should run is as part of the pull request commit/merge process.